Inclusion and Welfare Team

 Shirley Mearing: Creative Arts and Non Directive Play Therapist,

 PTUK Clinical Supervision Cert, Child and Adolescent Mental Health.
 Diploma Kent University

-Shirley Mearing is a qualified, registered, Creative Arts and Play Therapist, and Clinical Supervisor, having gained both qualifications with Play Therapy UK (PTUK).
+Shirley is a qualified and registered Creative Arts and Play Therapist, and Clinical Supervisor, having gained both qualifications with Play Therapy UK (PTUK).
 She is a member of the register of Play and Creative Arts Therapists which is managed by PTUK and accredited by the Professional Standards Authority.
-Shirley specializes in Sand Tray Therapy and holds a Diploma in Child and Adolescent Mental Health Studies gained from Kent University.
+Shirley specialises in Sand Tray Therapy and holds a Diploma in Child and Adolescent Mental Health Studies gained from Kent University.
 Shirley brings with her many years’ experience of working with children, young people and their families from within the health, education, social care and voluntary sectors.

-She is a Filial coach and work with families to build positive relationships.
-Filial works with children and parents/carers and is an attachment and relationship focused intervention based in play that helps improve and build positive sustained family relationships.
+Shirley is a Filial coach: an attachment and relationship focused intervention based in play that helps improve and build positive sustained family relationships.